 Here's how to do it:

-Step One: Find the LCM
+1. Find the LCM

 The LCM is the Least Common Multiple.
 For those who need a basic math review, the Least Common Multiple is the smallest number that two different numbers (in this case, your polyrhythm numbers) can be multiplied into.